Tpichardo/post-install-config/README.md

 1. Navigate to <b>Admin Panel -> Settings</b> [tab] <b>-> Users</b>.
 2. <b>Uncheck</b> the checkbox for <b>Require registration and login to create tickets</b>.
-3. Save Changes.
+3. Save changes.

 <h2>Create Agents</h2>

-In osTikcet <b>Agents</b> are individuals who are given access to the helpdesk so that they can respond and resolve the tickets.
+In osTikcet, <b>Agents</b> are individuals who are given access to the helpdesk so that they can respond and resolve the tickets.
 As we create our Agent, we will need to assign them to a primary department and assign them a primary role for the tickets routed to that department.

-1. Navigate to <b>Admin Panel -> Agents</b> [tab]. <i>Note:</i> There will already be a default agent that was created when we set up osTicket.
+1. Navigate to <b>Admin Panel -> Agents</b> [tab]. <i>Note:</i> There will already be a default Agent that was created when we set up osTicket.
 2. Select <b>Add New Agent</b>.
 3. Fill out the <b>Add New Agent</b> form (Name + Email).
-Feel free to add a fake email address since you will not need to have access to this email.
+Feel free to add a fake email address as you will not need to have access to this email.
-4. Select <b>Set Password</b>,
+4. Select <b>Set Password</b>
    - <b>Uncheck</b> the checkbox for <b>Send the agent a password reset email</b>, since the email we used is fake.
    - Create a password.
    - Select <b>Set</b>.
    <br>
    <img height="80%" width="80%" alt="Screenshot 2025-03-20 at 4 43 21 PM" src="https://github.com/user-attachments/assets/41ffeab4-c5ff-46fc-b39b-837e40909b53" />
 5. Navigate to the <b>Access</b> tab to assign the Agent to a Primary Department
-   - Click the dropdown menu <b>Select Department</b>, and select <b>SysAdmins</b> to add the Agent to the SysAdmins department that we created.
+   - From the <b>Select Department</b> dropdown menu, select <b>SysAdmins</b> to add the Agent to the SysAdmins department that we created.
-   - Click the <b>Select Role</b> dropdown menu, and select <b>Supreme Admin</b> to assign the Supreme Admin role to the Agent.
-Remember that our Supreme Admin Role has all permissions enabled, so the Agent who is assigned this role will also have all permissions enabled.
+   - From the <b>Select Role</b> dropdown menu, select <b>Supreme Admin</b> to assign the Supreme Admin Role to the Agent.
+Remember that our Supreme Admin Role has all permissions enabled, so the Agent who is assigned this Role will also have all permissions enabled.
      <br>
      <img height="80%" width="80%" alt="Screenshot 2025-03-20 at 4 57 43 PM" src="https://github.com/user-attachments/assets/a5a04b82-bd4b-4459-821a-5969aba976a2" />
 6. Navigate to the <b>Teams</b> tab
-   - Click the <b>Select Team</b> dropdown menu and add the Agent the the <b>Online Banking</b> team that we created.
+   - From the <b>Select Team</b> dropdown menu, select the <b>Online Banking</b> team.
      <br>
      <img height="80%" width="80%" alt="Screenshot 2025-03-20 at 4 57 59 PM" src="https://github.com/user-attachments/assets/c43eb63d-f8e8-4c09-85b0-07c4143e05fc" />
 7. Select <b>Create</b>.